pbelmann/guidelines/README.md

 * It is documented either in the technical or the user documentation.

+* The final result is available on the staging instance.

 ## Task Management

 There are three different types of tasks which are depicted in the following figure: